Address: Bld. Revoluției din 1989, nr. 9, Timişoara

 Members

-The Clinic of Dental Ergonomics and Oro-Dental Diagnosis plays an essential role in the early training of future dental practitioners, being integrated into the curriculum of the Faculty of Dental Medicine since the 2004–2005 academic year, in accordance with European standards of medical education.
+The Oro-Dental Diagnosis and Ergonomics Clinic plays a fundamental role in the early professional development of future dental practitioners.
+It has been integrated into the curriculum of the Faculty of Dental Medicine since the 2004–2005 academic year, in alignment with European standards in medical education.

-In the second semester, dental ergonomics is included in the study programs of Dental Technology (third year) and Dental Prophylaxis Assistance (third year), through the discipline Ergonomics.
+In the second semester, Dental Ergonomics is included in the curriculum of the third year of the Dental Technology study program, as well as in the third year of the Dental Prophylaxis Assistance study program, through the course Ergonomics.
 Dental Office Management.

-The discipline of Oro-Dental Diagnosis aims to develop a unified perspective on the clinical evaluation process, to enhance patient communication skills, and to ensure the correct acquisition of examination techniques – fundamental elements for establishing an accurate diagnosis and an effective treatment plan.
+The discipline of Oro-Dental Diagnosis aims to develop a structured and comprehensive approach to clinical assessment, to strengthen patient–doctor communication skills, and to ensure the accurate acquisition of examination techniques.
+These competencies constitute the foundation for establishing a correct diagnosis and for formulating an appropriate and effective treatment plan.

-The discipline of Dental Ergonomics places particular emphasis on adapting the working environment to the functional requirements of dental practice, with the objective of preventing musculoskeletal injuries, which are frequently encountered as a result of prolonged static postures.
-Students are trained in optimal working posture, correct positioning of both patient and operator, rational use of instruments, appropriate lighting, and the functional design of the dental office.
-This training extends beyond physical comfort to include cognitive and organizational aspects of professional activity, thereby contributing to increased efficiency, safety, and quality of dental care.
+The discipline of Dental Ergonomics focuses on adapting the working environment to the functional and biomechanical demands of dental practice, with the primary objective of preventing work-related musculoskeletal disorders commonly associated with prolonged static postures.
+Students are instructed in optimal working posture, appropriate positioning of both patient and operator, efficient use of instrumentation, adequate lighting, and the principles of functional dental office design.
+The educational approach extends beyond physical ergonomics, incorporating cognitive and organizational dimensions of clinical activity, thereby contributing to improved efficiency, safety, and quality of care.

-The curriculum of the clinic is continuously updated to ensure that students acquire not only theoretical knowledge but also practical skills that become professional reflexes, essential for maintaining the long-term health of the dental practitioner and for carrying out an efficient and sustainable clinical practice.
+The curriculum is continuously updated to ensure that students acquire not only solid theoretical knowledge but also practical competencies that become integrated into their professional conduct.
+These skills are essential for preserving the long-term health of the dental practitioner and for ensuring efficient, sustainable, and high-quality clinical practice.

-Teaching activities take place both in the discipline’s own facilities and in shared spaces with other specialties, ensuring the integration of dental ergonomics and oro-dental diagnosis within the real context of modern dental practice.
+Teaching activities are conducted both in dedicated departmental facilities and in shared clinical environments alongside other specialties, thereby facilitating the integration of ergonomics and oro-dental diagnosis within the practical framework of contemporary dental medicine.